 And what???
 What is our answer?
 We are quite good in claiming our rights but at the same time we are rather forgetful or even neglectful in fulfilling our obligations.

 I read somewhere a frightening diagnosis of the contemporary Christianity:

 An atheist said:

 "If Christians are the light of the world, somebody has forgotten to turn the switch on.

 Since 1960, there has been a 560% increase in violent crimes, more than a 400% increase in illegitimate births, a quadrupling of divorce rates, tripling of children in single-parent homes.
 And what about the abortion and euthanasia, what about the other moral issues?
 The world does seem to be going to hell in a hand-basket.”

 Very harsh characteristic of our Christian conditions, but is it far away from the truth?

-I was baptized and what are the results of this fact in y life?
-The commandment of Christ: “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you” is continually valid and legitimate, but also challenging … me too.
+I was baptized and what are the results of this fact in my life?
+The commandment of Christ: “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you” is constantly valid and legitimate, but also challenging … me too.